n0veride/pwk/Tools.md

 ### nmap

-Port scanner and vuln finder.
+Port scanner, vuln finder, enumerator.
 Best to use _**sudo**_ when running **nmap** as many scanning options require access to raw sockets - which requires root privileges.
 NSE scripts are located _/usr/share/nmap/scripts_ & can be searched through the index called _script.db_